How to update your estate plan after a divorce

 1. Consider a Trust

-Following a divorce, and if you don’t already have one, setting up a Trust to hold and shelter your assets from taxes whilst also ensuring they are protected from any predators is a smart move.
-You can also legally appoint a professional Trustee and investment manager to oversee the day-to-day operations of the trust’s assets and make sure they are distributed in line with your wishes.
+Following a divorce, and if you don’t already have one, setting up a Trust to hold and shelter your assets from taxes while ensuring they are protected from predators is a smart move.
+You can also legally appoint a professional Trustee and investment manager to oversee the trust’s assets’ day-to-day operations and ensure they are distributed in line with your wishes.
 With Trusts, you have a say on which assets in your estate are meant to be for the benefit of your children if you die.

 Related: What is a Trust?